-A. Two directors shall be elected for a one year term,
+- Two directors shall be elected for a one-year term,

-B. Two directors shall be elected for a two year term,
+- Two directors shall be elected for a two-year term,

 Directors shall be elected to replace outgoing Directors at each annual meeting.

 SECTION 3.
 Number, Tenure and Qualifications.
-The number of Directors of the Association shall be five (5).
-Directors shall be Whidbey Island Water purveyors in good standing and shall be elected by a majority vote of those eligible to vote and in attendance or by proxy at the annual meeting.
+The number of Directors of the Association shall be nine (9).
+Directors shall be Whidbey Island Water members in good standing and shall be elected by a majority vote of those eligible to vote and in attendance or by proxy at the annual meeting.
 Each director shall hold office until the next annual meeting following the expiration of the term of office.
 Each Director shall sign the “CODE OF ETHICS”

 SECTION 4.
 Regular Meetings.
 A regular meeting of the Board of Directors shall be held without other notice than this by-law, immediately following, and at the same place as, the annual membership meeting.
 The Board of Directors may provide, by resolution, the time and place for the holding of additional regular meetings without notice, other than such resolution distributed to the members verbally or in writing.

 SECTION 5.
 Special Meetings.
 Special meetings of the Board of Directors may be called by or at the request of the President or any two Directors.
 The person or persons authorized to call special meetings of the Board of Directors may fix the time and place for holding any special meeting of the Board of Directors.